AmplitudeGravity/kinematicHopfAlgebra/README.md

 All other BCJ numerators are obtained directly from the BCJ numerator by crossing symmetry.
 For the $n$ point YM amplitude,  you only need to replace the velocity by the polarisation vector of the last line $\varepsilon_n$

 ## Yang-Mills-scalar theory
+The code is for the paper [arxiv:2208.05886](https://arxiv.org/abs/2208.05886).
 The kinematic algebra is taken as field algebra in the full theory of Yang-Mills-scalar+ $\phi^3$.
 The building blocks are
   * vector field ${\mathsf K_i}=T_{(i)}^{(i)}$
   * scalar field ${\mathsf K_j}=T^{(j)}$
   * tensor field $T^{(\alpha)}_{(\tau_1),(\tau_2),\cdots, (\tau_r)}$: fields for multi-particle states lie on the interline, which is all multiplicity university mapping to the gauge invariant functions.